Relations on Mbar_{g,n} via 3-spin structures

 Givental \cite[pages 4-5]{Givental2} gives a general method for computing the $R$-matrix of a Frobenius manifold without using an Euler field.
 The method is ambiguous: the $R$-matrix depends on the choice of certain integration constants.
 In the presence of an Euler field~$E$, there is a unique choice of constants such that

 for every~$m$.
 In the conformal case, Givental's method can be simplified by substituting $i_E$ into his recursive equation.
-The simplified method for computing the $R$-matrix of a conformal Frobenius manifold is given, for instance, by Teleman \cite[Theorem 8.15]{Teleman}.
+The simplified method for computing the $R$-matrix of a conformal Frobenius manifold is given, for instance, by Teleman~\cite{Teleman} in the proof of the theorem of Section~8.15.
 Since the $3$-spin theory yields a conformal Frobenius manifold, the simplified method is suitable for us.